Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Dynamics and potential local projections

 \begin{ass}[Sequential Ignorability] Assume that for all $(d_1, d_2) \in \{0,1\}^2$ ,

 \end{ass}

-The Sequential Ignorability \citep{robins2000marginal} is common in the literature on dynamic treatments.
-It states that treatment in the first period is randomized on baseline covariates only, while the treatment in the second period is randomized with respect to the observable characteristics in time $t= 2$.
+Sequential ignorability states that treatment in the first period is unconfounded conditional on baseline covariates, and the treatment in the second period is unconfounded conditional on all observable characteristics at $t= 2$.
+It assumes no unobserved factors after controlling for high dimensional observable characteristics and arbitrary past information.
+Note that we could also state (A), conditioning on $D_{i,1} = d_1$ and potential history $H_{i,1}(d_1)$.